anon-blue/anon.blue/README.txt

             THIS IS RED ()()()() messag  in a bottle that says "WHERE ARE THE TO ILETS". it's a robot.
 I think. ple. this is wahat we wanted.
-                                    dont know if thatthis ironic or not oh rhthe n your welcome i feel you should spacebabehind is ok t
+                                    dont know if thatthis ironic or not oh rhthe n your welcome i feel lopiayyyyyyyyyylmaooooooois ok t
   Your MOTHER WAS AMAZING                                    thank you for her
 rywhere?    i guess so +##äö#äö#äö#äö hello buttocjlasdölkasdölkammcööwww.asd0KE RN                               I'mthere. yes I think you know.
 Of course.
 Of c